 Ultrasound imaging is frequently chosen for evaluating the urinary tract, testes and prostate gland, not least because of its advantage over CT in avoiding a radiation dose to sensitive organs.
 However, a clear answerable clinical question is still required to ensure value to the examination.
-Where there is doubt, refer to the BMUS Justification Guidelines.
+Where there is doubt, refer to the BMUS Justification of ultrasound requests.